Sensible World of Soccer: Competitions and events

 Tournaments are mainly organized by the fans themselves.
 Events in the past were the World SWOS Tournaments (WST) of the "SWOS Witnesses" in Serbia and the tournaments of the ISSA (International Sensible Soccer Association) in Copenhagen, Denmark, both played on the PC DOS version of the game.
 The game is also very popular in Poland and Germany where tournaments take place on a regular basis (Amiga and MS-DOS).

 Since 2004 SensibleSoccer.de offers Sensible World of Soccer online play, and national and international tournaments and leagues are being organized and played on a monthly basis.
 The community uses Discord to organize online play.

 SensibleSoccer.de is host of the "Sensible Days", an annual meeting of Sensible World of Soccer fans with international championships on PC and Amiga in the manner of a LAN party.
 Since 2008, the "Sensible Days" are acknowledged by Codemasters as the official SWOS World Cups.
 Since then the place of event changed yearly throughout Europe.
-Game developer Jon Hare visited the tournament in Berlin in 2013.
+Game developer Jon Hare visited the tournament in Berlin in 2013 and in Cambridge in 2026.